chipsalliance/firrtl-spec/spec.md

 ## Deprecated Syntax

-`reference is invalid` and `reference <= expr` are deprecated and will be replaced with the alternate syntax in a future revision.
+`reference is invalid` and `reference <= expr` are deprecated and will be replaced with the alternate syntax in the next major revision.

 # Versioning Scheme of this Document